 The City provides to all employees and their families a comprehensive Employee Assistance Program to offer help when and if they should need it.
-The Employee Assistance Program - or EAP - is confidential, and professional support and is available when needed for personal well-being. the times when we all have personal problems.
+The Employee Assistance Program - or EAP - is confidential, and professional support is available when needed for personal well-being.

-Personal problems come in all shapes and sizes, but whether the issue is a minor difficulty or a major obstacle, an experienced professional counselor will assist employees and their families in the following problem areas: marital, family, children, financial/legal, alcohol abuse, drug & substance abuse, grief, anxiety, depression, stress, and personal/emotional problems.
+Personal problems come in all shapes and sizes, but whether the issue is a minor difficulty or a major obstacle, an experienced professional counselor will assist employees and their families in the following areas: marital, family, children, financial/legal, alcohol abuse, drug & substance abuse, grief, anxiety, depression, stress, and personal/emotional problems.